• Skip to primary navigation

 Painting a staircase is a pain.
 Make it less of a pain by reading this post and learning of five tips to make your staircase painting project easier!

-When we purchased our home 4.5 years ago, the staircase was YELLOW (along with a majority of the walls, trim and ceiling in the house).
-It was not our choice of color scheme by any means, but we were able to see past it and envision what the home could look like with some TLC and elbow grease.
+It was not our choice of color scheme by any means, but we were able to see past it and envision what the home COULD look like with some TLC and elbow grease.

 Painting a staircase is a pain.
 Make it less of a pain by reading this post and learning of five tips to make your staircase painting project easier!

-We were fortunate to have our parents help us paint most of the rooms in the house – all within the first few months of us living here.
 One of the bigger projects was repainting the foyer and staircase (spindles and all!), and my parents helped us with that one.
-It was tedious and time consuming, primarily because my husband and I were newbie painters on a budget and we did not have the best paint or supplies for the project.
+It was tedious and time consuming, primarily because my husband and I were newbie painters on a budget and we did not have the best paint or supplies to paint stairs.

-We painted the risers, spindles and moulding white, and it made a dramatic difference.
-But within a few years, the cheap paint had started to wear off and the staircase looked dirty and dingy.
-See the peeling paint, scuff marks and shoddy paint job on the dark brown trim?
+But within a few years, the cheap paint started to wear off and the staircase looked dirty and dingy.
+See the peeling paint, scuff marks, and shoddy paint job on the dark brown trim?

 Painting a staircase is a pain.
 Make it less of a pain by reading this post and learning of five tips to make your staircase painting project easier!